Shannon-E-Taylor/dHCR/README.md

 - basically the same as `dHCR.ijm`, but returns data for each slice of a Z-stack.

-- handy if you want to know if dot dentisties vary with depth.
+- handy if you want to know if dot densities vary with depth.

 ## TODO